-- the tax consequences of transactions effectuated before, after or at the same time as the Merger, whether or not they are in connection with the Merger, including, without limitation, transactions in which shares of PROLOR common stock are acquired or expenses are reimbursed; - · the tax consequences to holders of options or warrants issued by PROLOR that are assumed in connection with the Merger; or - the tax consequences of the receipt of shares of OPKO common stock other than in exchange for shares of PROLOR common stock.
+- the tax consequences of transactions effectuated before, after or at the same time as the Merger, other than the PROLOR-LLC Merger, whether or not they are in connection with the Merger, including, without limitation, transactions in which shares of PROLOR common stock are acquired or expenses are reimbursed; - · the tax consequences to holders of options or warrants issued by PROLOR that are assumed in connection with the Merger; or - the tax consequences of the receipt of shares of OPKO common stock other than in exchange for shares of PROLOR common stock.

-The parties intend for the Merger to be treated as a "reorganization" for U.S. federal income tax purposes within the meaning of Section 368(a) of the Code.
+The parties intend for the Mergers to be treated as a "reorganization" for U.S. federal income tax purposes within the meaning of Section 368(a) of the Code.
 It is a condition to PROLOR's obligation to complete the Merger that PROLOR receive an opinion from DLA Piper, dated as of the closing date, to the effect that the Merger will qualify for U.S. federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
 It is a condition to OPKO's obligation to complete the Merger that OPKO receive an opinion from Akerman, dated as of the closing date, to the effect that the Merger will qualify for U.S. federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
-It is a condition to OPKO's obligation to complete the Merger that OPKO receive an opinion from Akerman, dated as of the closing date, to the effect that the Merger will qualify for U.S. federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code.
 These conditions are waivable, and PROLOR and OPKO will undertake to circulate a revised joint proxy statement/prospectus, or a supplement thereto, if either condition is waived and the resulting change in tax consequences is deemed to be material to OPKO or PROLOR stockholders.
+OPKO and PROLOR intend to take the position that the Merger and the PROLOR-LLC Merger are two parts of the same integrated transaction.

 The tax opinions described above will be based on customary assumptions and the truth and accuracy, as of the completion of the Merger, of certain representations and covenants made in representation letters provided by OPKO, POM and PROLOR.
 The accuracy of those assumptions, representations and covenants may affect the conclusions set forth in these opinions, in which case the U.S. federal income tax consequences of the transaction could differ from those discussed herein.
 These tax opinions are not binding on the IRS or any court.
-In addition, no ruling from the IRS has been or will be requested regarding the U.S. federal income tax consequences of the Merger.
+In addition, no ruling from the IRS has been or will be requested regarding the U.S. federal income tax consequences of the Mergers.
 Accordingly, there can be no assurance that the IRS will not assert, or that a court would not sustain, a position contrary to any of the conclusions set forth in such tax opinions or described below.

-Subject to the qualifications and limitations set forth above and assuming the Merger qualifies as a "reorganization" within the meaning of Section 368(a) of the Code, the material U.S. federal income tax consequences to U.S. Holders of PROLOR common stock are as follows:
+Subject to the qualifications and limitations set forth above and assuming the Mergers qualify as a "reorganization" within the meaning of Section 368(a) of the Code, the material U.S. federal income tax consequences to U.S. Holders of PROLOR common stock are as follows: